- College Leadership

 - Willful or negligent damage, theft or misuse of ACC, CCCS, and/or State property;

 - Falsification, cover-up, or unauthorized changes of records or documents (financial records or agreements, employment applications, time and absence records, expense reports or other college records);

-- Violation of an established dress code;
+- Violating an established department dress code;

 - Working under the influence of alcohol and/or illegal drugs;

 - Possession, use or sale of alcohol or illegal drugs at work or on ACC property;

 - Smoking and the use of tobacco products, including electronic smoking devices in or on college property including college owned and leased vehicles per ACC Procedure AP19-30a.
 This excludes the use of products specifically designed to assist individuals with the cessation of smoking or tobacco product or possession of tobacco products for educational purpose as outlined in AP 19-30a;